pvyParts/allianceauth-afat/README.md

 - Ship type overview per FAT link
 - Graphical statistics views
 - Custom module name
-- Re-open FAT link if the FAT link has expired and is withing the defined grace time (only for clickable FAT links)
+- Re-open FAT link if the FAT link has expired and is within the defined grace time (only for clickable FAT links)
-- Manually add pilots to FAT links, in case they missed to click the link
+- Manually add pilots to clickable FAT links, in case they missed to click the link (for a period of 24 hours after the FAT links original expiry time)
 - Log for the following actions (Logs are kept for a certain time, 60 days per default):
     - Create FAT link
     - Change FAT link
     - Remove FAT link
     - Re-open FAT link
     - Manually add pilot to FAT link
     - Remove pilot from FAT link

 AFAT will work alongside the built-in native FAT System, bFAT and ImicusFAT.
 However, data does not share, but you can migrate their data to AFAT, for more